 You get what you put in with UTM parameters.
 If you share something on LinkedIn with the tag, “social-media” as the source, you’ll defeat the purpose of your efforts.
-A vague tag like this won't let you track and report on your efforts within LinkedIn, but will consider it as social media as a whole.
+A vague tag like this won't let you track and report on your efforts within LinkedIn, but will roll it into any other platforms like Facebook or Twitter.

 This isn’t blog writing, and grammar rules don’t apply.
 Using lowercase simplifies your efforts and prevents you from accidentally creating two identical campaigns, like “linkedin” or “LinkedIn."
 Your reports will separate them into different rows, and you'll end up with diluted results.

-This is confusing and looks messy to your audience or look messy.
+The long link can be confusing to your audience or look messy.
 Even for the initiated, seeing a long coded URL can jar them out of the moment to remind them that they are being marketed to.
 You can combat this by creating a branded link.
-This displays a visually appealing URL to customers, rather than a long string of words and numbers.
+This displays a much shorter URL to customers, rather than a long string of words and numbers.
 It's visually appealing and often customizable.
-You can do this easily with Rebrandly’s UTM builder or Google Analytics’ URL builder.
+You can do this easily with Rebrandly’s UTM builder or Google Analytics’ URL builder (shown below).

 UTM parameters are a necessity for any marketer looking to make informed, data-backed decisions.
 They don’t take much time to add, and they pay off in the long run.
 You’ll better understand your customer and what draws them to your website.
 This accurate data will lead to informed decisions that result in a better conversion rate on your marketing efforts.

 How to See UTM Tracking in Google Analytics 4